dafadey/simpledraw2D/README.md

 - `fadey_close()` closes the graphical window
 - `fadey_halt()` switches on *stop* mode

-Look at trivial test sources to learn more about API.
+Checkout trivial test sources to learn more about API, anything starting with fadey_ is a simpledraw2D API.
+Unfortunatelly it differs for each build system (e.g. Fortran and C uses underscored versions of API)

 ### Using Graphical Window
 The header shows status, which might be `live`/`stop`/`paint`.
 Then it shows data under the cursor in the form of `f[tileId](x,y)=value`.
-Then it shows the number of draw commands it does without stopping, which shows up only in *stop* mode.
+Then it shows the number of draw commands it does without stopping, which shows up only in `stop` mode.

-In the main area it shows your 2D arrays.
+In the main area it shows your 2D arrays in tiles.

 #### Explore your Colormaps with Mouse: